melaniebrgr/learning-computer-science/00-everyweeks/week14/README.md

 ### What do we use cookies for in 2024?

-What are the main uses of cookies in 2024 and what is their approximate distribution?
+The three main uses of cookies in 2024 are

-- Maintaining some application state, e.g. a game score or shopping cart
+1. State management e.g. a game score, shopping cart, or user settings
-- Maintaining your authentication / identity status?
+2. Session management or maintaining authentication / identity status
-- Advertising?
-- Tracking you around the internet?
+3. Ad targeting, I assue this will go away though as third-party cookie "end"

-Chrome is notoriously taking the lead on deprecating third-party cookies.
+Chrome has recently been quite noisy about deprecating third-party cookies.
+As if they should be credited with this privacy oriented initiate, when the fact is that Safari and Firefox has been blocking third-party cookies since about 2017.
-As of Q1 this year it "disabled third-party cookies" for 1% of Chrome users with the final pahse out planned for Q4.
+As of Q1 this year though Google has "disabled third-party cookies" for 1% of Chrome users with the final pahse out planned for the end of the year.
-But what does this mean
+But what does this mean for use web developers?

-Privacy sandbox?
-Partitioned cookie?
-First part sets or CHIPS?
+If our website have been working well in Safari and Firefox already, then they will likely continue to do so in Chrome.
+For companies with multiple domains though, Chrome is implementing new features for cookies to help "legitimate" third-party cookie usage.

+If you've come across the terms privacy sandbox, partitioned cookie, first party sets or CHIPS, that's what this is about.
-Let's be realy though, Google already knows a ton about you because of what you've been googling.
+To be frank though, Google already knows a lot about you and will continue to because of what you're googling.
-If you really care about privacy, use a privacy-focussed search engine like DuckDuckGo.
+If you really care about privacy, then use a privacy-focussed search engine like DuckDuckGo.

-References
+## References

 1. (Lou Montulli)[https://en.wikipedia.org/wiki/Lou_Montulli]
+2. (World Wide Web Hall of Fame Inductees)[https://en.wikipedia.org/wiki/First_International_Conference_on_the_World-Wide_Web#World_Wide_Web_Hall_of_Fame_Inductees]